craftcms/feed-me/docs/feature-tour/using-in-your-templates.md

 # Using in your Templates

-While you can create a feed task to insert data as entries, there are times which you may prefer to capture feed data on-demand, rather than saving as an entry.
+While you can create a feed queue job to insert data as elements, there are times which you may prefer to capture feed data on-demand, rather than saving as an entry.
 You can easily do this through your twig templates using the below.

 Feeds are cached for performance (default to 60 seconds), which can be set by a tag parameter, or in the plugin settings.